MerlinTHS/Companionate/README.md

 that are annotated with an arbitrary annotation that you can specify in the build configuration.
 This way you can also use existing third-party annotations that you don't own.

+It ignores annotated singletons since they cannot contain a companion object.

 ## Tests

 To tell the Companionate plugin which annotations to look for in your tests,